 Thousands of faculty are already doing content development and working with employers to define the skills necessary which would be part of the curriculum.

 Chancellor Oakley is describing Competency Based Education.
-This is what we do at Sagence Learning.
+This is what we do at Strut Learning.
 The Chancellor also addressed both financial aid issues and the interviewer's more "basic concern that online instruction does not work for everyone."

 These are critical challenges that must be addressed.
 You can do this faster with solutions already created to help you answer these precise questions.
 We created a technology platform, used and tested for over three years that responds to all these concerns.